ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 execute-never.

-This has an impact on memory footprint, as padding bytes need to be introduced between the code and read-only data to ensure the segragation of the two.
+This has an impact on memory footprint, as padding bytes need to be introduced between the code and read-only data to ensure the segregation of the two.
 To limit the memory cost, this flag also changes the memory layout such that the code and exception vectors are now contiguous, like so: